canonical-web-and-design/developer.ubuntu.com/templates/pages/core/examples/assertions.md

 description: Assertion examples
 ----

-# Assertion examples
+# Assertions examples

 Assertions are digitally signed documents that express a fact or policy by a particular authority about a particular object in the snap universe.
 For example a user assertion can be used by a system administrator to create users on a specific device.

 [For more information about assertions](http://docs.ubuntu.com/core/en/guides/build-device/assertions)